ml-archive/blog/source/_posts/2017-11-22-Challenges-when-making-Today-Widgets.md

 ## Widget Data Manager

-I like to create a basic WidgetDataManager that I can use to share my data.
+I like to create a basic WidgetDataManager that I can use to share my data between targets.
 Create a new swift file and call it whatever you would like.
 Make sure that it has both iOS and TodayExtension/Widget selected as its target membership.

 The actual logic and coding style is up to you but this is how it could look.
 Lets imagine our widget only has 1 UILabel for simplicity sake.